Strilanc/Strilanc.github.io/_posts/2016-07-05-wait-what-genetic-resilient-cnot.md

 *(Note: Yes, the same diagram is in the published paper)*

 Look at that diagram.
 Look at it some more.
-Understand what it's doing.
+Savor that initial controlled-not of A1 onto A2.
+Take in the whole picture.

 See anything strange?